TIVerse/veda-rs/docs/brief.md

 ## 25. Conclusion

 VEDA represents the next evolution of parallel computing in Rust.
-By combining adaptive scheduling, heterogeneous compute support, deterministic execution, and comprehensive observability, VEDA provides a production-ready runtime for modern parallel applications.
+By combining adaptive scheduling, heterogeneous compute support, deterministic execution, and comprehensive observability, VEDA provides a complete runtime for modern parallel applications.

 The architecture is designed for:
 - **Simplicity**: Drop-in replacement for Rayon with minimal changes
 - **Performance**: Zero-cost abstractions with adaptive optimization
 - **Reliability**: Memory safety, panic isolation, deterministic testing
-- **Observability**: Rich telemetry for production debugging
+- **Observability**: Rich telemetry for debugging
 - **Flexibility**: Pluggable schedulers, custom allocators, energy awareness

 VEDA is ready for implementation and designed to serve as the foundation for parallel computing in Rust for the next decade.